 1. Type of Team:

 - YMCA Swimming - Many YMCAs offer competitive swim teams.
-These tend to be a bit less strict and demanding than USA swimming.
+These tend to be a bit less strict and demanding than USA swimming while still respecting the key aspects of swimming as a serious sport.
 There is a huge range in team types here.
 I’ve seen teams that have no more than a dozen swimmers who practice exclusively out of their Y’s small pool, all the way up to 350 kid mega teams who have nationally ranked swimmers going to Olympic trials.
 These teams usually swim a combination of dual meets, invitationals, and championship meets.
 YMCA swimming philosophy encourages teams to focus not only on the swimmer as a competitor but also teach the YMCA core values to help develop character in the swimmer.
 Many YMCA teams also allow you to do USA swimming at the same time to increase your meet opportunities and your exposure to more aspects of the sport.

 - Rec Swimming - These teams are typically your more laid back teams.
 You find them at your local pools and they are run by the rules of whatever recreational league they belong to.
 Many swimmers start their swimming careers with these teams because they are usually fun, affordable, and eager to accept swimmers of any ability level.

 - High School and Middle School Swimming: Many schools offer teams that are associated with your school and are governed by your state’s High School Athletic Associations.
 These seasons run for about 4 months during the school year where swimmers will compete for their teams in dual meets, championship meets, and in most cases a few invitational meets throughout the season.
 You see all levels of swimming at most schools, from kids just learning the competitive strokes, to kids who have swum competitively most of their lives and come onto the team already seasoned swimmers.
 Many of the fastest swimmers also compete for one or more of the previously mentioned swim team types during their off season.